The video below briefly outlines the content of the Diverse Thinking and Accessible Instruction module:

 1. Active Teaching / Pedagogy

-Diversity is the main goal of the on-line course, as expressed in the
+Diversity is the main goal of the online course, as expressed in the course aims.

 5. Generation gap

-(b) The faculty will understand the value of diversity for excellence in
+(b) Faculty will understand the value of diversity for excellence in their teaching.

-(c) The faculty will raise their awareness of their roles, responsibility, and
+(c) Faculty will raise their awareness of their roles, responsibility, and accountability to diversity.

-(d) The faculty will be able to implement principles of Universal Design in
+(d) Faculty will be able to implement principles of Universal Design in Learning (UDL).

-(g) The faculty will be able to use various forms of feedback to diverse
+(g) Faculty will be able to use various forms of feedback for diverse students.

 Recommended venue for training